yuyiken/WebAdmin_backend/README.md

 These events are not yet available in the standard @LogApi version.
 I am working on a **pull request** to have these events added to the API.

+### To Do List
+- Update LogApi with added new events.
+- Finish text and comments translations.
+- Clean up code.
+- Do frontend.

 ### Demo Video

 Check out the demo video below for more details: